Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender System and Computational Advertising.md

 patient and doctor representations:
 $$\hat{y}_{ij}=g(i,j\mid \mathbf{p}_i, \mathbf{q}_j)=g(\mathbf{p}_i\cdot \mathbf{q}_j)=\frac{1}{1+\exp(\left<\mathbf{p}_i,\mathbf{q}_j)\right>}.$$

-Then formulate a learning-to-rank task by using Weighted Approximate-Rank Pairwise (WARP) loss.
+Then formulate a learning-to-rank task by using `Weighted Approximate-Rank Pairwise (WARP) loss`.
 For each observed interaction $\hat{y}_{ij}$, WARP samples a negative doctor $d$ and computes the difference between predicted $\hat{y}_{ij}$ and $\hat{y}_{id}$, and performs a gradient update to rank the positive doctor higher if the difference is negative, i.e., a rank violation is found.